 Enjoy some tunes

 The southern part of Ginza’s main street houses the gorgeous Yamaha flagship store, where you can buy instruments, sheet music, CDs, or even hear a concert in one of their two state-of-the-art performances spaces.
-On the CD floor, you can listen to classical and jazz CDs for free for hours, and many of the latest recordings by top artists are available to enjoy.
 The sheet music floor houses an unbelievable collection of printed scores including music from anime, which are often featured on display tables in the main aisles.
 Many people come here to buy inexpensive sheet music from the Studio Ghibli films.

 Eat cheap and delicious kushiage